Ashonlogist/Shiats3/plan.md

 - Properties page now fetches and displays property data from backend API.
 - All Properties page errors related to currentPageItems are fixed; page loads and paginates correctly.
 - End-to-end frontend-backend integration for Properties page is complete; focus now shifts to dashboard and authentication flows.
+- Improved error handling and data validation implemented in Properties and Hotels pages to prevent runtime errors from undefined/null values and unexpected API responses.
+- Both Properties and Hotels pages now fetch data from backend API, ensuring accurate and up-to-date information is displayed.
+- [CRITICAL] Blocking authentication bug: Frontend receives 403 Forbidden and "Authentication credentials were not provided" when accessing protected endpoints (e.g. /auth/users/me/), indicating missing or invalid token handling in login and user fetch flows.
+Need to debug and resolve frontend-backend authentication integration.
+- Authentication flow and token refresh logic in frontend improved: API interceptor now robustly attempts token refresh on 401 errors, and AuthContext fetches user data with explicit Authorization header.
+Syntax errors in AuthContext fixed.
+Next: verify login, token persistence, and user info fetch end-to-end.
 - Received and reviewed the Shiats3 Internal Guide: all future backend, frontend, and UI/UX work must align with the project's branding (African hut logo, color palette, fonts), user roles, features, and quality standards as outlined.
 Ensure all new features, admin/agent/hotel manager dashboards, and content templates follow these guidelines.
 - Next major features to implement: role-based dashboards, hotel booking system, and blog functionality, all adhering to the guide.
 - User model updated to include hotel manager role; migration created and applied